 Dr. Joseph Yarbrough is once again delighted to lead students through an exploration of the City of Rome in conjunction with the study of Latin, its ancient and Catholic language.
 He has taught at AMU for six years where he began his teaching career a couple years before completing his Ph.D. at Cornell University.
-His first stay in Rome, when he studied with Reginald Foster, a Latin secretary in the service of the Vatican, has been an inspiration to share with his own students the excitement of a personal encounter with Rome’s monumental history through the medium of the Latin language.
+His first stay in Rome, when he studied with Fr.
+Reginald Foster, O.C.D., a Latinist in the service of the Vatican’s Secretary of State, has been an inspiration to share with his own students the excitement of a personal encounter with Rome’s monumental history through the medium of the Latin language.

 The Virtual Classroom